dgwyer/create-wp-plugin/README.md

 # !!
 Warning: Still in Development !!

-This isn't ready for use yet, so please don't install just yet.
+This isn't ready for use ATM, so it's not recommended that you install.
+It doesn't really do anything useful yet.

 If you're interested in this project I'd love to see some pull requests.
-Or just star and watch the repo until the first proper version is ready!
+Or just star the repo and watch until the first proper version is ready!

 # create-wp-plugin